MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-CustomNudge.md

 Remove-CustomNudge -Name perfReviewNudge
 ```

-This example removes the existing custom nudge named "perfReviewNudge".
+This example removes the existing Custom Nudge named "perfReviewNudge".

 ## PARAMETERS

 ### -Name
-The Name parameter specifies the name of the custom nudge that you want to remove.
+The Name parameter specifies the name of the Custom Nudge that you want to remove.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String